 Most expats (and new development) are concentrated around Nuevo Arenal, a small village on the northern shore of the lake at about the midway point.
 Here you’ll find everything you need for daily life: pharmacy, medical clinic, bank, gas station, grocery stores, restaurants…perfect for everyday shopping and errands.
 Expats can also be found on the opposite shore, in and around the towns of Tilaran, San Luis, and Tronadora.
 Most foreign residents tend to be retired.
 A majority are from North America, but you can find expats of many nationalities here as well.

-4. Bargain Real Estate
+4. Bargain Real Estate in Arenal

 Though Arenal is increasingly popular among retirees and other expats, buying or renting a home remains affordable, especially considering the inspiring lake views and quiet rural setting.
 Several gated communities can be found along the narrow two-lane road that circumnavigates the lake.
 But individual homesites can also be found.
 Homes on the shore with views of the lake and surrounding countryside are the most desirable.
 But you can also find homes in the jungle and lots in remote areas with waterfalls, private hot springs, and more.